 You can use the money you save to buy an accessory, such as a good protective case (a heavy-duty or kids case if you're handing it over to a young child with slippery fingers!), screen protector, or even a Bluetooth keyboard for the times when you have to get some work done, but don't have your laptop nearby.

 Keep in mind that if you do plan to use the tablet for work purposes, there's an Amazon Fire HD 10 Productivity Bundle option with either model, which includes a Bluetooth keyboard case and a 12-month Microsoft 365 Personal subscription for an extra $70.

 When looking for an affordable tablet for a young child, you might be better off with the Amazon Fire HD 10 Kids Pro.
 Designed specifically for older kids, it focuses on durability via the included bumper case along with parental controls and offers a diverse kid-appropriate content library.

 But back to the two main devices, when you're trying to decide between the Amazon Fire HD 10 Plus vs. Amazon Fire HD 10, they are so similar that you can't go wrong with either of them.

 Use with the wireless dock

 The main difference between this model and the HD 10 is the addition of wireless charging and a bit more RAM.
 If these upgrades are negligible based on your usage, opt for the HD 10 instead and use the money you save on accessories.

 Business or pleasure

-The only feature you don't get with this version is wireless charging and you'll have to sacrifice a bit on RAM.
+The only feature you don't get with this version is wireless charging, and you'll have to sacrifice a bit on RAM.
 Otherwise, it's virtually identical but in cooler color options.
-For mostly leisure with a bit of business thrown in, the Fire HD 10 a solid choice.
+For mostly leisure with a bit of business thrown in, the Fire HD 10 is a solid choice.